agrc/gis.utah.gov/sharing/process/index.md

 ### SGID Index
 {: .text-left}

 It's quite simple to list [qualifying]({% link about/policy/sgid/index.md %}) data in the SGID Index.
-After you submit an issue in Porter using the "Add data to the SGID Index template, we will review your submission against the qualifications and reach out with any questions.
+After you submit an issue in Porter using the `Add data to the SGID Index template`, we will review your submission against the qualifications and reach out with any questions.
 Once we've worked together to resolve any questions or problems, we'll add your dataset to the SGID Index and close the issue.

 ### Open Data
 {: .text-left}